vnoelifant/tjbot-caring/README.md

         [![IMAGE ALT TEXT](http://img.youtube.com/vi/D4Ysm5rI22U/0.jpg)](http://www.youtube.com/watch?v=D4Ysm5rI22U "TJBot Responds to Sadness and Happiness")

       * TODO:
-        * Improve dialogue flow, add other features to enhance conversation (facial recognition, Twitter API, LED and arm way)
+        * Improve dialogue flow.
+Right now the user expresses tone, and the robot responds, but doesn't expect an additional response from user.
+I will be sure to update this so that the user can say same more on the same topic and the robot will give additional responses based on that.
+I'll also probably incorporate entities, so the robot can respond to specific instances or events the user is experiencing.
+I'll also want to add other features to enhance conversation (facial recognition, Twitter API, LED and arm wave)

     * #### What problems were encountered?
       * Time to debug, but nothing really major